auerpauer/Whole-Exome-Seq_Gene-Burden/README.md

   You choose between CADD or another scoring method at runtime.
 3. Missense: This is the default classification if the other two criteria are not met.
 Remember, we have already filtered out all variants that we are not interested in.
 All remaining variants must receive a classification.

 The variants are further classified based on whether the variant is homozygous, heterozygous, or compound heterozygous.
-Compound hets occur when the same sample contributes more than one heterozygous variants to the same gene.
+Compound hets occur when the same sample contributes more than one heterozygous variant to the same gene.

 |Missense           |Deleterious           |Loss of Function|
 |-------------------|----------------------|----------------|